The Doll (Prus novel): Plot

 For now, Rzecki lives in constant excitement, preoccupied by politics, which he refers to in his diary by the code-letter "P." Everywhere in the press he finds indications that a long-awaited "it" is beginning.

 In addition to the two generations represented by Rzecki and Wokulski, the novel provides glimpses of a third, younger one, exemplified in the scientist Julian Ochocki (modeled on Prus' friend, Julian Ochorowicz), some students, and young salesmen at Wokulski's store.
 The half-starving students inhabit the garret of an apartment house and are in constant conflict with the landlord over their arrears of rent; they are rebels, are inclined to macabre pranks, and are probably socialists.
 Also of socialist persuasion is a young salesman, whereas some of the latter's colleagues believe first and last in personal gain.

 The Dolls plot focuses on Wokulski's infatuation with the superficial Izabela, who sees him only as a plebeian intruder into her rarefied world, a brute with huge red hands; for her, persons below the social standing of aristocrats are hardly human.

 Wokulski, in his quest to win Izabela, begins frequenting theaters and aristocratic salons; and, to help her financially distressed father, founds a company and sets the aristocrats up as shareholders in the business.
 Eventually, Wokulski manages to get engaged to Izabela, but she continues to flirt with Starski.
 Wokulski gets off the train and decides to commit suicide.
 He is saved by the railwayman Wysocki and disappears.

 Wokulski's eventual downfall highlights The Dolls overarching theme: the inertia of Polish society.

 Alter egos

-Krakowskie Przedmieście, looking from the Castle Square south toward site of Wokulski's shop.

 Wokulski and Rzecki are in many ways alter egos for the book's author.
 The frustrated scientist Wokulski is created in Prus' own image.
 During a visit to Paris, Wokulski meets an old scientist named Geist (whose name is German for "Spirit"), who is trying to discover a metal lighter than air; in the hands of those who would use it to organize mankind, it could bring universal peace and happiness.
 Wokulski is torn between his misplaced, tragic love for Izabela and the idea of settling in Paris and using his fortune to perfect Geist's invention.

 The Doll, rich in characters and observations from everyday Warsaw life, in Czesław Miłosz's opinion embodies 19th-century realistic prose at its best.
 It brings its protagonist to a full awareness of the chasm that stretches between his dreams and the social reality that surrounds him.